Why Landlords Should Consider Using a Sinking Fund

-In other words, rather than putting aside a single lump sum of cash into an account as reserve to cover a future expense, one could opt instead to to meet that objective with a sinking fund that can be "feed" with periodic payments.
+In other words, rather than putting aside a single lump sum of cash into an account as reserve now, one could opt instead to to meet that objective with a sinking fund that can be "feed" with periodic payments.
 And because the sinking fund is calculated with the assumption that the money being set aside will earn interest, it offers the investor a better alternative.

-Based upon the number of equal deposits planned for each year, the type and amount of interest each deposit yields and the desired full amount to collect and when, the sinking fund factor computes the amount of each uniform deposit you must start making to collect that sum.
+Based upon the number of equal deposits you would like to plan for each year, the type and amount of interest each deposit yields, and the desired full amount you want to collect and when, the sinking fund factor computes the amount of each uniform deposit you must start making to collect that desired sum.

 P = 1 / Sn

 P = Cash flow payments of equal size at equal intervals

 Sn = Future value of a series of annuity cash flows

 Let's say you want $10,000 available in four years to replace the roof on your five-unit apartment complex.
 You decide to start making uniform monthly deposits into an account that yields 2.25% annual interest compounded monthly and want to know how much each deposit should be.
 By applying the formula, you will know that each deposit must be $198.92.